Thanuja-2006/pull-request-practice/README.md

 # pull-request-practice
-Repository for practicing pull requests
+This Repository is for Practicing the Github pull request Wordflow